BelgianBiodiversityPlatform/python-dwca-reader/README.rst

         # Or retrieve a specific line by its id:
         occurrence_number_three = dwca.get_line_by_id(3)

+        # Caution: ids are generally a fragile way to identify a core line in an archive, since the standard don't guarantee unicity (nor even that there will be an id).
+        # the index (position) of the line (starting at 0) is generally preferable.

+        occurrence_on_second_line = dwca.get_line_by_index(1)

         # We can retreive the (absolute) of embedded files
         # NOTE: this path point to a temporary directory that will be removed at the end of the DwCAReader object life cycle.
         path = dwca.absolute_temporary_path('occurrence.txt')